camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-admin/04-administrator-account.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-admin/admin-users.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
-    <p>The Users administration menue allows you to add, edit and delete user profiles.</p>
+    <p>The Users administration menu allows you to add, edit and delete user profiles.</p>
     <p>Login with your admin account and add two new users.
 Give them an unique ID and a password you can remember.</p>
   </div>
 </div>